mapping-elections/site/_essays/04-robertson-voter-turnout.md

 comprehensive voter returns for the period before 1825, it has been difficult for historians to determine with accuracy the levels of voter turnout in the decades immediately following the ratification of the US Constitution.
-The Mapping Early American Elections (MEAE) project contains the data that makes it possible to depict visualizations of turnout.
-This essay will provide examples of maps of turnout from a few specific elections
+The *Mapping Early American Elections* (MEAE) project contains the data that makes it possible to depict visualizations of turnout.

 Contrary to the prevailing myth, a large proportion of the white male population in colonial British North America was actually eligible to